Inference-Time Hyper-Scaling with KV Cache Compression: Background

 \subsection{Inference-time Scaling}

-Inference-time scaling allows a model to `think longer or more broadly' about a problem to enhance the quality of its solution, by leveraging extra compute during generation \citep{du2024improving,selfrefine,treeofthoughts}.
+Inference-time scaling allows a model to `think longer or more broadly' about a problem to enhance the quality of its prediction, by leveraging extra compute during generation \citep{du2024improving,selfrefine,treeofthoughts}.
 In practice, when presented with a prompt $\xx$, a Large Language Model $f_\text{LLM}$ can explore $n$ chains of reasoning $[\zz_1, \dots, \zz_n]$ to generate corresponding answers $[\yy_1, \dots, \yy_n]$.
 While some strategies involve guiding this exploration through a Process Reward Model \citep[PRM;][]{li2023makinglargelanguagemodels,feng2023alphazerolike,lightman2024lets,uesato2022solvingmathwordproblems,wang-etal-2024-math,snell2024scalingllmtesttimecompute} by scoring each reasoning step, recent systematic comparisons established that simpler PRM-free strategies such as majority voting \citep{wang2025think} remain the most competitive.

-Hence, scaling can be easily achieved in two ways: increasing the maximum length for chains of reasoning (known as \textit{sequential} scaling) or increasing the number of chains (known as \textit{parallel} scaling).
-These two quantities can be controlled to determine a `token budget' for inference-time computation \citep{muennighoff2025s1simpletesttimescaling}, which directly translates into a proportional memory load and runtime.
-In fact, in Transformer LLMs, the key--value cache grows linearly with the number of generated tokens.
-Crucially, the KV cache is stored in VRAM on GPU accelerators, contributing significantly to the overall memory load and limiting scalability.
-At the same time, retrieving the KV cache through high-bandwidth memory access dominates runtime during generation.
-As a result, the KV cache constitutes a bottleneck for inference-time scaling, which leads to the natural question: by making the KV cache leaner and scaling to even longer sequences or more parallel ones, could we increase the downstream performance of reasoning LLMs for the same compute budget?
+Hence, scaling can be easily achieved in two ways: increasing the maximum length for chains of reasoning (known as \textit{sequential} scaling) or increasing their number (known as \textit{parallel} scaling).
+These two quantities can be controlled to set a `token budget' for inference-time computation \citep{muennighoff2025s1simpletesttimescaling}, which determines the memory load and latency.
+In fact, in Transformer LLMs, the KV cache grows linearly with the number of generated tokens.
+Crucially, it is stored on VRAM in GPU accelerators, contributing significantly to the overall memory load.
+At the same time, the larger the token budget, the more retrieving the KV cache through high-bandwidth memory access dominates latency during generation.
+As a consequence, the KV cache constitutes a bottleneck for inference-time scaling.
+This leads to the natural question: by making the KV cache leaner, could we scale the length and number of reasoning threads and enhance the accuracy of existing LLMs for an equivalent compute budget?